iLucasRT/YoutubeDownloader/README.md

 This program is currently a beta version so it is not the final product

+The current version can download any video as long as the quality selected is available.
-In the current version of the program you can download videos in 720p, 1080p and 1440p.
-Due to the encoding used by YouTube, 1080p and 1440p videos do not have sound (momentarily)
+Due the current encoding used by youtube, videos in 1080p and 1440p haven't sound (720p works normally), this problem be solved in future updates